DevOps Lifecycle: Building the Continuous Pipeline

 Phases of the DevOps Lifecycle

-There are seven phases, which apply for each change in a project (whether it is a change to business logic or configuration).
-However, changes may be sent back to previous phases (i.e. rolled-back) if issues are found.
+There are seven phases, which apply to each change in a project (whether it is a change to business logic or configuration).
+However, changes may be sent back to previous phases (i.e., rolled-back) if issues are found.